Being fair to oneself – and to others

 Captains of industry

 A merchant ship, carrying a mix of cargo on behalf of different business concerns, gets caught in a storm.
 It’s a bad one, and the ship, and all hands, are at risk.
 The captain must act.
-To save the crew, ship, and the bulk of its cargo, the captain orders that some cargo be thrown overboard.
+To save the crew, ship, and the bulk of its cargo, the captain orders that some cargo be thrown overboard, becoming jetsam.
 The ship becomes more manoeuvrable, and less low in the water, and it is saved.
 The storm passes, and it continues to its port, off-loading the remaining cargo at profit.

 What happens to the merchant whose cargo was thrown into the waters to save the rest and the ship?
 Its loss has enabled the saving of the rest, and the profits that come from the (at least partially) successful voyage?